deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 collapsed.
 He’d been one of the few who had managed to keep a straight face that morning.

-“Ah, fuck, you’re not going to start calling me that, are you?”
+"Ah, fuck, you’re not going to start calling me that, are you?"

-“Hey, man, it fits!
+"Hey, man, it fits!
 I mean, DAMN!
-You’re a fuckin’ grower!”
+You’re a fuckin’ grower!"

 This prompted a round of laughter, cat-calling and good-natured hollering, while Adam was yanked back to the morning’s embarrassment with a cringe.
-“Oh fuck, come on, *really?*” he protested.
+"Oh fuck, come on, *really?"* he protested.

 Burgess just grinned.
-“I’m just sayin’ man, no wonder your girl writes you so much!”
+"I’m just sayin’ man, no wonder your girl writes you so much!"

-“Fuck you, man.”
+"Fuck you, man."
 Adam told him, though it was said with a smile.

-“No, please!”
+"No, please!"
 Burgess threw up his hands in mock defense.
-“I wouldn’t survive!”
+"I wouldn’t survive!"

-“You’re one to talk!” one of the others chimed in.
-“We’ve all seen you in the shower, the fuck are you smuggling in that sack, grapefruits?”
+"You’re one to talk!" one of the others chimed in.
+"We’ve all seen you in the shower, the fuck are you smuggling in that sack, grapefruits?"

-“Man, they ain’t *that* big!”
+"Man, they ain’t *that* big!"

 Adam snorted.
-“Like fuck they aren’t.
+"Like fuck they aren’t.
 You used to pitch for your school team, right?
-We should start calling you Baseball.”
+We should start calling you Baseball."

-Burgess frowned at him. “*No!*” he asserted.
+Burgess frowned at him. "*No!"* he asserted.

-“Too fucking late, brother.” one of the others asserted.
-“You call him Warhorse, you get called Baseball.
-All’s fair in love and war.”
+"Too fucking late, brother." one of the others asserted.
+"You call him Warhorse, you get called Baseball.
+All’s fair in love and war."

-There was general snickering at that one as the newly-christened ‘*Baseball*’ wilted. “…shit.” he declared.
+There was general snickering at that one as the newly-christened '*Baseball*’ wilted. "…shit." he declared.

 Adam laughed.
 Being able to share the experience of an embarrassing nickname was taking some of the sting out.
-“Guess we’d better get used to it.” he said.
+"Guess we’d better get used to it." he said.

 * * *

 **Date Point: 5y1w4d AV**
 **Folctha Colony, Cimbrean, The Far Reaches**

 ***Ava Rios***

-As Cimbrean’s population had ballooned with the influx of Byron workers, the school had expanded with it, hiring a second teacher and splitting into three “grades”.
+As Cimbrean’s population had ballooned with the influx of Byron workers, the school had expanded with it, hiring a second teacher and splitting into three "grades".
 The oldest of which, for the time being, consisted solely of Ava.
 It was a bit lonely at the top, but the lack of distraction had allowed her to really focus on her studies.